ansible-collections/community.yang/README.md

 # Ansible Collection - community.yang

+**This repository has been archived.
+Refer to the [ansible.yang collection repository](https://github.com/ansible-collections/ansible.yang) instead.**.

 This repo hosts the `community.yang` Ansible Collection.

 The collection includes the community plugins to help the support Yang manily with network devices.